peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 ## Active Directory(AD)

-Active Directory is a powerful tool for managing permissions and controlling access to network resources in Windows domain networks.
+Active Directory is a powerful tool for managing permissions and controlling access, in  network environement,  to network resources in Windows domain networks.
 It is widely used by organizations of all sizes to help manage user permissions and access rights.

 Active Directory (AD) is a **directory service** and **identity management system** developed by Microsoft.
 It is a crucial component in many Windows-based networks and is commonly used in enterprise environments to **manage users, computers, groups, and other resources**.
 Active Directory provides a centralized and standardized way to manage and authenticate users and resources in a networked environment.